Rob Case's “Game Changer” for Surfers

 “It’s about learning the feeling, training your body to feel what’s right.
 I can immediately say, ‘did you feel that?’” so that, with repetition, the student can say, “‘Oh, that’s what it feels like’” to do it correctly.
 “It’s been awesome,” he enthuses.

 Of course, you can’t formally quantify what you measure by feel, and the field of surf research is just beginning to take off.
-Case has been collaborating with California State University San Marcos on the ongoing research by Sean Newcomer, some of it in the University’s Elite Endless Pool.
+Case has been collaborating with California State University San Marcos on the ongoing research by Sean Newcomer, some of it in the University’s Endless Pools Elite model.

 For instance, after instructing students on proper paddling technique, Case has been told, “That one little change saved my shoulder!”
 Now, formal studies are being planned to confirm to what extent his technique can impact rotator cuff injuries.